eclipse-vertx/vert.x/core_manual_js.md

     telnet localhost 1234

 And notice how data you send (and hit enter) is echoed back to you.

 Congratulations!
 You've written your first verticle.

-## Loading other scripts.

-To load other scripts from within your verticle you use the `load` function.
-The argument to `load` is the name of the script you want to load.
-You can use `load` to load any other scripts in your verticle, or to load system scripts such as `vertx.js` which are always available to verticles.

-If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to call `load('vertx.js')` at the top of your script.
-Normally this will be the first thing at the top of your verticle main. `vert.js` is just the name of the script that contains the core API.
+A JavaScript verticle is simply a JavaScript script that is executed when the verticle is deployed

+In the rest of this manual we'll assume the code snippets are running inside a verticle.

 ## Verticle clean-up

-Servers, clients and event bus handlers will be automatically closed when the verticles is stopped, however if you need to provide any custom clean-up code when the verticle is stopped you can provide a `vertxStop` top-level function.
-Vert.x will then call this when the verticle is stopped.
+Servers, clients, event bus handlers and timers will be automatically closed / cancelled when the verticle is undeployed.

+However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a function called `vertxStop` at the top level of your verticle script which will be called when the verticle is undeployed.
+For example:

+    var vertx = require('vertx');
+    var console = require('vertx/console');

+    vertx.createNetServer().connectHandler(function(sock) {
+        new vertx.Pump(sock, sock).start();
+    }).listen(1234);

+    function vertxStop() {
+       console.log('Verticle has been undeployed');
+    }

+## The Vert.x APIs

+Vert.x implements the APIs in JavaScript as [CommonJS modules](http://wiki.commonjs.org/wiki/Modules/1.1)

+CommonJS modules are executed in their own scope and cleanly export an object for you to use.

+You get a reference to the object exported by using the `require()` method.
+This method takes the name of the module as a parameter, and returns the API object.

+Most of the Vert.x API modules are namespaced under the 'vertx' namespace - this is to avoid clashes with other CommonJS modules with the same name, e.g. Node.js modules.

+### The Core API

+The core API is used to do most things in Vert.x including TCP, HTTP, file system access, event bus, timers etc.

+You get a reference to the entire Core API object by calling:

+    var vertx = require('vertx');

+If you only want a part of the core API, e.g. the event bus you can just require that part, for example:

+    var eventBus = require('vertx/event_bus');

+### The Container API

+This represents the Verticle's view of the container in which it is running.

+The container object contains methods for deploying and undeploying verticle and modules, and also allows config, environment variables and a logger to be accessed.

+To get a reference to the container object you call:

+    var container = require('vertx/container');

+## The console

+If you want to log stuff to the console, you need to require the console object:

+    var console = require('vertx/console');

+    console.log("hello world!);

+## Loading other scripts in the current scope

+   To load and execute another JavaScript file in the current scope, you can use the `load` function:

+   load("somescript.js");

+   foo(); // Call a function defined in the script

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle in the `vertx.config` variable.
-For example:
+You can pass configuration to a module or verticle from the command line using the `-conf` option, for example:

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

+or for a raw verticle

+    vertx run foo.js -conf myconf.json

+The argument to `-conf` is the name of a text file containing a valid JSON object.

+That configuration is available inside your verticle in the `config` property of the `container` object

+    var container = require('vertx/container');
+    var console = require('vertx/console');

-    var config = vertx.config;
+    var config = container.config;

-    stdout.println("Config is " + JSON.stringify(config));
+    console.log('config is ' + JSON.stringify(config));

-The config returned is a JSON object.
-You can use this object to configure the verticle.
-Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.
+Allowing verticles to be configured in a consistent way using JSON allows configuration to be easily passed to them irrespective of the language that deploys the verticle.

 ## Logging from a Verticle

-Each verticle is given its own logger. :
+Each verticle is given its own logger.
+Yuu get a reference to it from the 'logger' property of the 'container' object:

+    var container = require('vertx/container');
-    var logger = vertx.logger;
+    var logger = container.logger;

     logger.info("I am logging something");

-The logger has the functions:
+The logger has the following methods:

 * trace
 * debug